 - Life expectancy at birth is just 69 years.
 In Australia, life expectancy is 82 years.

 Corruption is also a factor that inhibits Bangladesh’s development.
 In 2012, the country was ranked 144th out of 176 countries on the Transparency International Corruption Perceptions Index, which measures how corrupt a country’s public sector is perceived to be.

 Malnutrition, unsafe drinking water and population density have contributed to the spread of diseases such as malaria, measles, dysentery and pneumonia.
 People in rural areas are also at high risk of a condition called arsenicosis, which is caused by drinking groundwater contaminated by naturally-occuring arsenic.
 Many people in rural areas rely on bore holes for their household water, but are unaware that this water is contaminated by arsenic.

 Our work in Bangladesh

 Caritas Australia is supporting 6 programs in Bangladesh with one local partner.
 The programs cover issues such as basic health, climate adaptation, women’s rights, and mitigating the effects of arsenic contamination.

 Examples of our recent work

-Midwives trained through the Safe Motherhood Project in Bangladesh performed 10,653 antenatal checks, provided postnatal care to 7,356 mothers and infants, conducted or assisted in 4,984 deliveries, and referred 432 women suffering from complications during labour to hospital.
+In 2010/11, midwives trained through the Safe Motherhood Project in Bangladesh performed 10,653 antenatal checks, provided postnatal care to 7,356 mothers and infants, conducted or assisted in 4,984 deliveries, and referred 432 women suffering from complications during labour to hospital.
 See our featured program below for more on how this program helps mothers and babies.